coinbump/PhaseJumpPro/README.md

 # Phase Jump Pro
 Utility classes for making games with Unity.
+C++ code for OpenGL rendering.

 # Documentation

-The documentation very limited right now.
+The documentation limited right now.
 It is a work in progress here: [Link](https://coinbump.github.io/PhaseJumpPro/)

 # Modules